kabiiQ/FBK/README.md

 This bot is written in [Kotlin](https://kotlinlang.org/).

-The big libraries making my work on KizunaAi doable are [Discord4J](https://github.com/Discord4J/Discord4J/) and [LavaPlayer](https://github.com/sedmelluq/lavaplayer/).
+The big libraries making my work on FBK doable are [Discord4J](https://github.com/Discord4J/Discord4J/) and [LavaPlayer](https://github.com/sedmelluq/lavaplayer/).
 All dependencies being pulled can be found in the [build](https://github.com/kabiiQ/FBK/blob/master/build.gradle.kts#L42) file.

 ## Self-Hosting:
-As an open-source project, KizunaAi can be compiled using her Gradle build script, and ran independently.
+As an open-source project, FBK can be compiled using her Gradle build script, and ran independently.
 To run a custom version of the bot will require editing keys.toml with your own API keys.
 As provided, she will require access to a [MongoDB](https://www.mongodb.com/try/download/community) and a [PostgreSQL](https://www.postgresql.org/download/) server.
 Database logins, required API keys, and ports that are opened for use must be placed in `keys.toml`.
 Detailed instructions or support should not be expected for this use case.
 You are free to do so, but I would still appreciate your feedback for the public version or your membership in the community Discord server.

 # Licensing / Liability